erasmus-without-paper/ewp-specs-architecture/README.md

 ### EWP Statistics

-Multiple APIs SHOULD implement an endpoint which returns multiple different statistics.
+Multiple APIs SHOULD implement an endpoint or API which returns multiple different statistics.
 Specific schemas and types of data to be returned are documented separately for each API.
-Currently, the APIs requiring statistics endpoint are:
+Currently, the APIs requiring statistics are:

  * [IIA API][iia-api]
  * [Omobility LAs API][omobility-la-api]
  * [Omobility LAs CNR API][omobility-la-cnr-api] - This is intended for statistics about incoming LAs
+ * [Omobility Stats API][omobility-stats-api]

 Stats Portal will be gathering statistics periodically, on every 1st day of a month (starting from midnight).
 Nodes may calculate statistics on-line or off-line.
 If statistics are calculated off-line,